Performing administrative management

 • Filter by Failed Login to identify potential brute-force attempts.
 Filter by Login and Logout to verify user activity during specific incident windows.

-• Ensure accountability for all changes made to your access control layer by applying the Update User and Create User filters to see who modified roles or security flags.
+• Apply the Update User and Create User filters to see who modified accounts or security flags.

 Configuring system integration settings